korpling/pepperModules-GenericXMLModules/README.md

 ## Use in Pepper
 To use this module in your Pepper workflow, put the following lines into the workflow description file.
 Note the fixed order of xml elements in the workflow description file: &lt;importer/>, &lt;manipulaor/>, &lt;exporter>.
+Since the GenericXMLImporter is just an importer module, we only describe the use of this importer.

-### Identify the module by name
+1. Identify the module by name
 ```xml
 <importer name="GenericXMLImporter" path="PATH_TO_CORPUS"/>
 ```

-### Identify the module by formats
+2. Identify the module by formats
 ```xml
 <importer formatName="xml" formatVersion="1.0" path="PATH_TO_CORPUS"/>
 ```

-### Use properties
+3. Use properties
 ```xml
 <importer name="GenericXMLImporter" path="PATH_TO_CORPUS">
   <property key="PROPERTY_NAME">PROPERTY_VALUE</key>